GoogleCloudPlatform/devrel-demos/data-analytics/minigolf-demo/README.md

 ### upload.py:
 This script continuously monitors a specified directory (e.g., the Pixel phone's DCIM folder) for new video files.
 When a new video is detected, it automatically uploads it to the designated Cloud Storage bucket, triggering the image_recognition Cloud Function to process the video.

+### upload_webcam.py:
+(Use this instead of `upload.py`) This script captures video from a webcam, allows the user to start and stop recording.
+It is compatible with webcams supporting 1080p/60fps, including the Pixel phone.

 ### image_recognition.py:
 This script is deployed as a Cloud Function and is triggered whenever a new video is uploaded to Cloud Storage.
 It performs the following tasks: